ravi0402/ShareRideApp/README.md

-# Webpack4-React-Redux-Sass
+# Share Ride App
-Basic setup with Webpack 4, React, Redux and Sass

-Work in progress...
+To run this app locally, execute following commands in terminal:

+* npm install
-* yarn install
+* npm install -g json-server
+* json-server --watch db.json
-* yarn start
+* npm run start

-* yarn build
+db.json(present in the root directory), acts as a dummy Database which stores the details(users, cars).